nagypet/kafkastudy/README.md

 - The CPU load is higher if we run without any delay.
 This is because the listener polls Kafka continously.
 - With 50ms delay, the lag jumps up to the 100.000 threadhold, sometimes it even get higher.
 This is because our monitor deliveres a new lag value only in every 5 seconds, and obviously within this 5 seconds the publisher is able to send another 50.000 messages to Kafka.
 But its not a problem, with the current maximal log size (1GB) the log can contain up to 30 millions of messages.

-## Further questions
+## Open questions
-- Handshake & error handling
-- How can I automatically remove delivered messages
+- Commiting offsets on the consumer side
 - Memory consumption